Universality does not apply to social media marketing. Why? It’s what you do for one demographic target you cannot do for the others.

 Before we proceed to the actual discussion of marketing to various generations, let’s understand first how they are different.

-Disclaimer: The birth years are confusing, so we stick with commonly followed age gauge.
+Disclaimer: The birth years are confusing, so we stick with the commonly followed age gauge.

 Also called Generation Alpha, Gen Zers are users born from 1997 to 2019.
 These are the 23-year-olds and below.
 They are the young children of Millennials but tech-savvy nonetheless.